 Mircea Ioan Popa is Microbiology Professor at Carol Davila University of Medicine and Pharmacy, since 1991.
 He has been working in the Cantacuzino National Medico-Military Institute for Research and Development since 2018; however he has been working for Cantacuzino Institute since 1997.
 He successfully completed the Applied Epidemiology Introductory Course (CDC, Atlanta and Emory University, 1999) and the EPIET Introductory Course (2001).
 He was appointed as a member of the Standing Committee of the Regional Committee for Europe (SCRC, 2000-2001).
 He coordinated the catch-up campaign to prevent measles and rubella (2.1 million people vaccinated, 1998-1999).
 Dr Popa initiated (2000) the PHARE Project (Strengthening of Communicable Diseases Surveillance on Laboratory Issues; Europe Aid/113121/D/SV/RO 0107.14), co-financed by the Romanian Ministry of Health.
 He worked with WHO EMRO in Afghanistan (2002-2003) and acted as the National Microbiology Focal Point in relation with ECDC (2007-2009), Director of Preventive Medicine Department (1997-1999), General Director for Public Health (1999-2001), and Co-Chair of the National Commission on Epidemiology (2005-2006), within the Romanian Ministry of Health.
 General Director of Cantacuzino Institute (2017-2018).
 He has been authored/co-authored more than 150 publications in national/international peer-reviewed journals and several chapters in national/international books.
 He obtained his PhD in 1998 and Master of Management in Social Services and Healthcare in 2001.

-Stine is the vice-president of the EPIET Alumni Network (www.epietalumni.net) which brings together more than 600 European field epidemiologists and public health microbiologists.
-She has a MSc in public health sciences from Copenhagen University and has submitted her doctorate in epidemiology to the Charité university in Berlin.
+Stine Nielsen is the vice-president of the EPIET Alumni Network which brings together more than 600 European field epidemiologists and public health microbiologists.
+She has a MSc in public health sciences from Copenhagen University and a promotion (dr.rer.medic) from the Charité university in Berlin.
 She has worked mainly on HIV and viral hepatitis focusing mostly on increasing access to health and harm reduction services for people who use drugs.
-She has worked at WHO/Europe (2004-2008) and the Robert Koch Institute (2008-2015).
-Since 2015, she has been a home-based consultant in Madrid.
-In February 2021, she joined the Epiconcept team (www.epiconcept.fr).
+She worked at WHO/Europe (2004-2008) and the Robert Koch Institute (2008-2015).
+From 2015-2022 she was a home-based consultant in Madrid working for Epiconcept and others.
+Since August 2022, she is a senior epidemiologist in the Department of Infectious Disease Epidemiology and Prevention at Statens Serum Institut (SSI) in Denmark.
 Stine is active on Twitter as @StineNielsenEPI.

-John Kinsman has conducted social and behaviour change research since 1996, including on the social determinants of health, health system strengthening, public health emergency preparedness, and the prevention and control of specific diseases such as HIV/AIDS, Ebola, Zika and poliomyelitis.
-He joined ECDC in 2019, working initially on promoting vaccination acceptance and the prevention of antibiotic resistance in the EU, but since the emergence of the COVID-19 pandemic, his work has focused exclusively on the response.
-Projects have included addressing pandemic fatigue, supporting socially vulnerable populations, promoting COVID-19 vaccination, and countering online vaccination misinformation.
+John Kinsman has conducted social and behaviour change research since 1996, including on the social determinants of health, health system strengthening, public health emergency preparedness, and the prevention and control of diseases such as HIV/AIDS, Ebola, Zika and poliomyelitis.
+He joined ECDC in 2019, working initially on promoting vaccination acceptance and the prevention of antibiotic resistance in the EU, but with a focus on COVID-19 during the pandemic.
+COVID-19-related projects have included addressing pandemic fatigue, supporting socially vulnerable populations, promoting vaccination, and countering online vaccination misinformation.
 John gained his PhD in medical anthropology at the University of Amsterdam in 2008, and was Associate Professor in Global Health at Umeå University in Sweden from 2013 until he joined ECDC.

 Luísa Peixe has a degree in Pharmaceutical Sciences and doctorate in Microbiology.
 During her career as Professor of Bacteriology at the Faculty of Pharmacy of the University of Porto (FFUP), Portugal (1987- present) she has conducted research on antimicrobial resistance on different clinically relevant bacteria, with a One Health approach.
 This is done to understand the ecology, drivers and evolution of bacteria, as well as to help improve their detection and control.
 As the effectiveness of standard antimicrobial treatments in urinary tract infections has vastly diminished, her research team has been investigating the role of the urinary microbiome in urinary tract health and disease.
 Currently, she is Director of Department of Biological Sciences at FFUP and has published over 200 publications in international peer-reviewed journals.
 She holds several positions in national and international institutions in connection with her expertise in clinical bacteriology and antimicrobial resistance.
 These include the Biological Hazards Panel at the European Food Safety Authority (EFSA), the Qualitative Presumption of Safety Working Group at EFSA and the Joint Programming Initiative on Antimicrobial Resistance (JPIAMR) Scientific Board.